-Part Three of this report details the assessment of the Preferred Option that emerged following the consideration of the initial evidence from all areas, including the Transport Evidence included in Parts One and Two.
+Part Three of this report details the assessment of the Preferred Option that emerged following the consideration of the initial evidence, including the Transport Evidence included in Parts One and Two.

-The Preferred Option public consultation is planned for the summer / autumn 2021, including a preferred strategy and draft allocations, and this report will form part of the evidence base for that consultation.
+The Greater Cambridge Local Plan - First Proposals public consultation is planned for the autumn 2021, including a preferred strategy and draft allocations, and this report forms part of the evidence base for that consultation.